mcastling/mcastling.github.io/NUItutorials/flex-container.md

  + content: The content of the item.
  + padding: The space around the content (inside the border) of the item.
  + border: The border that goes around the padding and the content of the item.
- + flexMargin: The space outside the border.
+ + flex margin: The space outside the border.

 ![ ](./Images/flex-container/flex-margin.jpg)